Murray, Jokic lead charge as Nuggets beat Lakers 122-109

 Denver remains tied with Memphis for the top spot in the Western Conference.

-Russell Westbrook finished with 25 and Thomas Bryant added 17 along with 10 boards for the Lakers, who saw their five-game winning streak halted.
+“We did what we were supposed to do,” Malone said.
+“The guys came to work with a work mindset.
+Everybody stepped up and did their job.”

-James was ruled out hours before tipoff, joining injured forward Anthony Davis ( (right foot) on the bench.
-Patrick Beverley didn’t play after halftime due to a hip injury.
+Russell Westbrook finished with 25 points despite dislocating his pinky finger — “I put it back in, twice,” he explained — and Thomas Bryant added 17 along with 10 boards for the Lakers, who saw their five-game winning streak halted.

 The Lakers entered the game without Troy Brown Jr. (strained left quadriceps), Austin Reaves (strained hamstring strain) and Lonnie Walker IV (knee tendinitis).